shrik411/learning-angular/README.md

 5. NgModules and JavaScript modules
 NgModules are diffrent than tradiction javascript Modules, In Javascript each js files is a module which contains objects inside which belongs to that modules, some objects are exposed to used by other modules by using export keyword.
 Other modules can import those object.

+6. Angular libraries

+Angular loads as collection of Javascript modules, lets think them as library modules.
+The modules can be load using npm, each  Angular library name begins with @angular. they can be imported using angular import statement.

+import { Component } from '@angular/core'

+7.